 With the support of Professors Bill Brewer and MM McCabe, Mike Coxhead (PhD candidate and Visiting Research Fellow in the Department), Andy West (senior specialist at The Philosophy Foundation), and Andrea Fassolas (honorary therapist at the Guild of Psychotherapists) developed and delivered a course of discussion-based philosophy classes.
 Content included personal identity, freedom, time, scepticism, the ethics of belief, mental health, and topics in moral philosophy.
 Classes were delivered based around The Philosophy Foundation’s method of philosophical enquiry.

 The course aimed to offer participants a safe, non-adversarial environment in which to discuss, articulate, and critically reflect upon their opinions and experiences; an introduction to philosophical thought and theories as a way of seeing the world; and an opportunity to re-engage with education in an environment aimed at exploration and self-development, without the spectre of examination.
 Attendance was voluntary and averaged at 90 per cent with a zero per cent dropout rate.

-The course was designed to be accessible to participants with a broad range of educational backgrounds.
-Whilst 40% of the cohort had undertaken some form of higher education, 30% had either finished formal education at school or had no formal qualifications whatsoever.
-In addition, 40% were ESOL learners (English as a Second or Other Language).
+Importantly, the course was designed to be accessible to participants with a broad range of educational backgrounds.
+Whilst 40 per cent of the cohort had undertaken some form of higher education, 30 per cent had either finished formal education at school or had no formal qualifications whatsoever.
+In addition, 40 per cent were English as a Second or Other Language (ESOL) learners.
 Consequently, content was delivered conversationally and literacy was not a requirement.

-In 2017, two further courses are being delivered: a re-run of the pilot course, and a new course designed specifically for ESOL learners.
-Funding has been provided by both the Faculty of Arts and Humanities and the Evan Cornish Foundation.
-We are currently considering how to continue, evaluate, and expand the project, and are seeking further funding to this end.
+In 2017, two further courses are being delivered with support provided by both the Faculty of Arts & Humanities and the Evan Cornish Foundation: a re-run of the pilot course and a new course designed specifically for ESOL learners.
+The university is currently considering how to continue, evaluate, and expand the project for the future.